Travel Information

 a restaurant on the ground floor.
 The guest rooms, costing

-the length of stay) are fairly new and are very spacious,
+the length of stay (2007 prices) are fairly new and are very

-with en suite bathroom, including shower.
-There is even a
+spacious, with en suite bathroom, including shower.
+There

-sauna and Turkish bath on site, which the locals seem to use.
+is even a sauna and Turkish bath on site, which the locals

-Noise from the main street and adjacent pub (occasionally
+seem to use.
+Noise from the main street and adjacent pub,

-related to the water supply and lax operating procedures.
+were some "issues" related to the water supply and

 Notwithstanding these inconveniences,